fanhuan/fanhuan.github.io/index.md

 I've always worked with high-throuput sequencing data.
 My PhD thesis at UW-Madison with [Dr. Tony Ives](http://www.zoology.wisc.edu/faculty/ive/ive.html) was on developing tools for analysing next-generation sequencing data without reference genomes, including phylogenomics and GWAS.

-I also have another PhD degree from Xishuangbanna Tropical Botanical Garden ([XTBG](http://english.xtbg.cas.cn/)), Chinese Academy of Sciences, where I worked with [Dr. Chuck Cannon](http://www.ecologicalevolution.org/), [Dr. Yann Surget-Groba](http://www.surget-groba.ch/start.php) and [Dr. Jin Chen](http://eepai.groups.xtbg.cn/) on the coevolution between fig and fig-wasps.
+I have another PhD degree from Xishuangbanna Tropical Botanical Garden ([XTBG](http://english.xtbg.cas.cn/)), Chinese Academy of Sciences, where I worked with [Dr. Chuck Cannon](http://www.ecologicalevolution.org/), [Dr. Yann Surget-Groba](http://www.surget-groba.ch/start.php) and [Dr. Jin Chen](http://eepai.groups.xtbg.cn/) on the coevolution between fig and fig-wasps.
 XTBG is a tropical paradise and you should come visit sometime.

 I also did two Postdocs (I know.
 I am old).
 I started to work on microbiome during my first postdoc in the [Currie Lab](https://currielab.wisc.edu/index.php) in Department of Bacteriology in University of Wisconsin-Madison.
-My second postdoc was in the [Community Ecology and Conservation](https://www.communityecologyconservation.com/) group at XTBG, where I worked on taxonomic classification from metagenomic data and host-associated microbiome.
+My second postdoc was in the [Community Ecology and Conservation](https://www.communityecologyconservation.com/) group with Dr. Kyle Tomlinson at XTBG, where I worked on taxonomic classification from metagenomic data and host-associated microbiome.
+I also co-teach the Advanced Statistics Course with Kyle every summer on linear regression focusing on mixed models.